bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 Move bit on controlling impressions leading to emotions here?

+\[Habit formation and impressions?]

+Benefit of daily habit.
+It forms a strong habit and diminishes the impression of the weight...

 ### Take daily weight measurements, but filter out the noise

 \[Common frustrations?]